ranjeetha-virdi/yelp_analysis/README.md

      (f) All of them have take out facility

 5. I wanted to analyze the location of restaurants on the basis of their location according to city,state etc to check if the location of a restaurant really matters.
 How much importance should CoffeeKing give to this aspect.
 Should they open more outlets in big cities or smaller places.
-   (a)  Where are all the best Restaurants located?
+   # (a)  Where are all the best Restaurants located?
    The best restaurants are located in big cities

    ![image](https://user-images.githubusercontent.com/81987445/192220806-a88d8cf7-e9e7-48c5-8d76-d230a4e1b00f.png)

-   (b)  Where are all the best Coffee Places located?
+   # (b)  Where are all the best Coffee Places located?
-   The best Coffee Places
+   The best Coffee Places are located in big cities
    ![image](https://user-images.githubusercontent.com/81987445/192221110-d3c44cc3-1d36-41df-bfb9-17da1e1333de.png)

    City-wise distribution of best Coffee Places